Terry Hennessey

-William Terrence Hennessey (born 1 September 1942) is a Welsh former international footballer who gained 39 caps for Wales.
+William Terrence Hennessey (1 September 1942 – 8 August 2025) was a Welsh professional football player and manager.
 He played as a defender and made 400 Football League appearances in the 1960s and 1970s with Birmingham City, Nottingham Forest and Derby County.
+He gained 39 caps for Wales national team.

-After his playing career, he managed a number of clubs, including Tulsa Roughnecks of the North American Soccer League, whom he led to the league championship in 1983.
+After his playing career, Hennessey managed a number of clubs, including Tulsa Roughnecks of the North American Soccer League, whom he led to the league championship in 1983.

 Playing career

-He joined Birmingham City as a junior, going on to make 178 League appearances for them, as well as being part of the team that won the 1962–63 Football League Cup.
+Hennessey joined Birmingham City as a junior, going on to make 178 League appearances for them, as well as being part of the team that won the 1962–63 Football League Cup.

 In November 1965, he was transferred to Nottingham Forest and became their captain.
 He transferred from Forest to Derby County in February 1970 for a fee of £100,000.
 While at Derby he was part of the side that won the First Division in 1971–72.
-His role on the field varied.
+Hennessey's role on the field varied.
 During his career Hennessey accumulated a total of 400 league appearances, as well as being capped by Wales on 39 occasions.